 Climate Strengths and Weaknesses

 Like any climate, the Sonoran desert has its unique challenges and its gifts.
 It's important to understand the strengths and weaknesses of this climate so you'll have a better idea of how to work with it.
-You'll also be able to adapt tips and instructions from other gardeners better when you know how your growing environment differs from the average:
+You'll also be able to adapt tips and instructions from gardeners in other regions better when you know how your growing environment differs from the average:

 Pros